gabeweng/gabeweng.github.io/_posts/2020-08-30-keyword-extraction.md

 ![](/images/keyword-extraction-pipeline.png){:.align-center}

 Then, a score is calculated for each candidate keyword using some algorithm.
-Then, the highest-ranking keywords are taken and post-processing such as removing near-duplicates is applied.
+The highest-ranking keywords are taken and post-processing such as removing near-duplicates is applied.
 Finally, the algorithm returns the top N ranking keywords as output.

 ## Unsupervised Methods
 Unsupervised algorithms for keyword extraction don't need to be trained on the corpus and don't need any pre-defined rules, dictionary, or thesaurus.
 They can use statistical features from the text itself and as such can be applied to large documents easily without re-training.
 Most of these algorithms don't need any linguistic features except for stop word lists and so can be applied to multiple languages.